ivanjjj/Dog-Classifier/Capstone_Final_Report.md

 ## I. Definition

 ### Project Overview
 This project aims to detect dog breeds in a provided image using a convolutional neural network.
 There are many different image classifiers out there, including for animal breeds.
 Dog breeds present a challenge to determine specific breed, given that humans have intervened in the breeding resulitng in various different breeds and sub-breeds.
-Additionally, some different species of dog can look completly different. *"This domain is especially challenging since the appearance of corresponding parts can vary dramatically, e.g., the faces of bulldogs and beagles are very different."* *[<sup>1</sup>](#references)
+Additionally, some different species of dog can look completly different. *"This domain is especially challenging since the appearance of corresponding parts can vary dramatically, e.g., the faces of bulldogs and beagles are very different." *[ ^1^ ](#references) Convolutional neural networks trained with gradient descent have been in use for image classification since the 1980s, for example to recognize hand printed digits Denker, JS et al. [ ^8^ ](#references) and will be a good architecture to recognize dog breeds as well.

 ### Problem Statement
 In this project I aimed to create an accurate classifier which will determine first if the photo contains a human and/or dog, and then determine the breed of the dog or similar dog breed if a face is detected.
-Given the large data set and resources that would be needed to upload to the cloud and lack of these required resources, I won't be deploying this classifier as originally intented.
+Given the large data set and resources that would be needed to upload to the cloud and lack of these required resources, I won't be deploying this classifier as originally intended.

 ### Metrics
 I will calculate accuracy of the detectors of human faces and dogs based on the total correctly detected images divided by the total predictions which should give us a result close to 100%.
 I will also calculate the accuracy of both the CNN models based on total correctly classified divided by the total classified.
 For the detector models, a simple accuracy is sufficient, however because the breed classifier is looking at multiple classes rather than a binary outcome, we will need to use another metric.
 Other metrics such as specificity and sensitivity would also not be ideal given that we are predicting multiple classes.
-I will use the loss calculation built into the scikit-learn library [<sup>4</sup>](#references) to compare against the kaggle models where the closer to zero, the better.
-Using a loss calculation would be ideal as each misclassification is penalised and there is no upper bound on the metric, meaning that the theoretical upper limit is infinite. [<sup>7</sup>](#references)
+I will use the loss calculation built into the scikit-learn library [ ^4^ ](#references) to compare against the kaggle models where the closer to zero, the better.
+Using a loss calculation would be ideal as each misclassification is penalised and there is no upper bound on the metric, meaning that the theoretical upper limit is infinite. [ ^7^ ](#references)

 ## II.
 Analysis

 ### Data Exploration
-The data set that will be used for this project has been provided by Udacity and are available in the referenced links [<sup>2</sup>](#references).
+The data set that will be used for this project has been provided by Udacity and are available in the referenced links [ ^2^ ](#references).
 The dog data set containing 8351 colour images which will be used for classifying breeds, contains 3 folders each for training, test and validation sets.
 Each set contains a folder of photos for each of the 133 dog breeds.
 The sets are not balanced between dog breeds - test sets have been 3-10 images for each breed, training sets have between 26-77 images per breed and the validation set has between 4-9 images per breed.
 The images also have varying resolutions in JPG format.
 We also have a human face data set with 13233 colour images which will be used to train a model for determining if a human face is present in a photo - this set has a range of people with about 1 image per person, with up to 40+ images per person.

 ### Exploratory Visualization